The attorneys of Compton & Duling are proud of our legacy in Prince William. We are also innovative thinkers who aren’t afraid to challenge norms.

 In 1968, C. Lacey Compton, Jr. began practicing law in Virginia.
 His father, C. Lacey Compton, Sr., was a real estate practitioner and a Prince William County judge.
 Like his father and brother before him, Lacey Jr. established a real estate practice in Manassas, providing representation in all facets of land use law and litigation.
 Lacey handled hundreds of rezoning requests and represented major developers in land use matters.

-Since 1973, Thomas D. Duling has devoted his practice to elder law, estate planning, estate litigation and business planning and transactions.
+Since 1973, Thomas D. Duling has devoted his practice to elder law, estate planning, and business planning and transactions.
+Tom is currently Of Counsel to the Firm.
+Adding James Noel to the firm’s elder law and estate planning practice has brought depth and new opportunities for estate litigation.

-With more than 30 years of real estate experience, Geary H. Rogers continues to represent developers in real estate and land use matters across the state of Virginia, from the Tidewater area to the Upper Shenandoah region of northwest Virginia.
+With more than 35 years of real estate experience, Geary H. Rogers continues to represent developers in real estate and land use matters across the state of Virginia, from the Tidewater area to the Upper Shenandoah region of Northwest Virginia.
+Geary’s roots as a title examiner and his decades of experience in the world of complex title issues and intricate transactional documents have provided and continue to provide clients with alternative solutions for their projects.
+Geary recently moved to Of Counsel to the Firm.